Top 25 Amazing Sci-Fi Anime That Will Have You Hooked

 - The central focus of the plot is the mech battles.

-- The theme being consistent that the mech must be spiritually bonded to its pilot.
+- The consistent theme of the mech's spiritual bond to its pilot.

 So if I found those things, I called them a "mech show" and cut them out.
 But those shows will be in a future "Best of the Genre" list, I just don't know when.

 I also cut out films, sticking only to anime series.
 There are a lot of great classic Sci-Fi anime films, but it's easier to deal with them separately and individually.
-It's also hard, when I was doing comparisons and deciding what to cut and what to keep on my final list, to compare a film adequately against a series, because different formats have different budgets and demands.
+It's also hard to compare a film adequately to a series, because different formats have different budgets and demands.

 So what makes a Sci-Fi anime series great?
 I like the following characteristics of the Sci-Fi genre: